bsteinic/thermostat/README.md

 2015_02_20 Friday
 =================
+Was having a problem with the USB hanging on the pi...

 HOORAY!!!!!

 Upraded the raspberry pi OS and it has been running like a champ ever since.
-So they must have fixed the USB driver bug that was causing me to hang. sudo apt-get upgrade sudo rpi-update
+So they must have fixed the USB driver bug that was causing the hang.
+% sudo apt-get upgrade
+% sudo rpi-update
 Had to update /boot/config.txt added device_tree_overlay=overlays/w1-gpio-pullup-overlay.dtb
+Been up for 14 days
 pi@raspberrypi ~/src/thermostat/logs $ uptime
  16:02:34 up 14 days,  3:07,  1 user,  load average: 0.14, 0.16, 0.21

 pi@raspberrypi ~/src/thermostat/logs $ uname -a
 Linux raspberrypi 3.18.5+ #748 PREEMPT Wed Feb 4 21:24:41 GMT 2015 armv6l GNU/Linux